telefonicaid/fiware-orion/doc/manuals/admin/upgrading_crossing_1-3-0.md

         python mdsvector2mdsobject.py orion

--   If you get some of the following messages, there is some problem that needs to be solved before going to the next step.
+-   If you get any of the following messages, there is some problem that needs to be solved before going to the next step.
 Check the "Troubleshooting mdsvector2mdsobject" section below.